A future-forward modernization and safety program

 Fact

 The existing bridges cannot be rehabbed.
-There are significant issues below the surface of the structures and they cannot handle the weight of the trucks headed to the ports.
+There are significant issues below the surface of the structures and they cannot handle the weight of electric vehicles or the trucks headed to the ports.

 Myth